nishkeni/nishkeni.github.io/_pages/about.md

 News
 ------

+* July 2019 - I will be joining Amazon as a Data Scientist!

 * August 2018 - I am joining Amazon as an Applied Scientist Intern - Machine Learning for this Fall!

 * May 2018 - I will be joining Dr. Dawn Song as a Visiting Student Researcher for the Summer at the University of California, Berkeley (EECS, Computer Science)!